mamedev/mame/docs/source/techspecs/luareference.rst

 Methods
 ^^^^^^^

-uiinput:find_mouse()
+uiinput:reset()
+    Clears pending events and UI input states.
+Should be called when leaving a modal state where input is handled directly (e.g. configuring an input combination). uiinput:find_mouse()
     Returns host system mouse pointer X position, Y position, button state, and the :ref:`render target <luareference-render-target>` it falls in.
 The